ecmwf/metview-python/docs/api/comp_toc.rst

       - Returns the nearest grid point value from a field

     * - :func:`offset`
-      - Offsets the locations of geopoints
+      - Offsets the locations of :class:`Geopoints`

+    * - :func:`reprojection`
+      -

     * - :func:`sinlat`
       - Generates a field with the sine of the gridpoint latitudes

+    * - :func:`subsample`
+      - Filters from the first :class:`Geopoints` variable points that exist in the second

     * - :func:`tanlat`
       - Generates a field with the tangent of the gridpoint latitudes